rzn0/repostn-t/README.md

 *   `setalertchannel` (Alias: `setalerts`)
     *   **Usage:** Run this command **in the text channel** where you want repost alerts delivered.
     *   **Action:** Configures the bot to send all future repost alerts for this server to the channel where the command was run.
 This is **required** to activate the bot's alert/delete functionality.
+Checks for Send Messages, Read History, and Embed Links permissions.
 *   `whitelist [channel]` (Alias: `wl`)
     *   **Usage:** Run in a channel (`!whitelist`) or specify one (`!whitelist #channel-name` or `!whitelist <channel_id>`).
     *   **Action:** Adds the target channel to the whitelist.
 The bot will ignore all messages in this channel for repost checks.